The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Dyads

+The set of dyads $\left\{ \Gamma_{jk}\right\} $ therefore constitutes a basis, that, in our assumptions, is finite or countable to the limit, for the pseudo-observable space.
+This basis is equipotent to the Cartesian product of the basis of primitive projectors by itself.
+Since the bases of a vector space are mutually equipotent, an important consequence of this result is that also the bases of primitive projectors associated with the various spaces of compatible observables must be each other equipotent.

+Since the set of dyads $\left\{ \Gamma_{jk}\right\} $ constitutes a basis for the space $\mathbb{P}$, each coefficient $\varpi_{jk}$ of the decomposition\eqref{eq:Scomp_PO} of a generic pseudo-observable $P$ is, therefore, uniquely determined and will be called \emph{component of the pseudo-observable according to the dyad $\Gamma_{jk}$}.

-The dyad bases are the natural extensions to the whole space of pseudo-observables of the bases of elementary projectors and allow one to make explicit, in terms of components, the operations of sum and of product of pseudo-observables, completing, as already stated, their definition.
-Let, in fact, be $P$ a pseudo-observable and $\left\{ \Gamma_{jk}\right\} $ a dyad basis.
-By decomposing the pseudo-observable $P$ according the dyad basis, as in \eqref{eq:Scomp_PO_1}, one has:
+The dyad bases are therefore t natural extensions to the whole space of pseudo-observables of the bases of pairwise orthogonal primitive projectors and allow one to make explicit, in terms of components, the operations of sum and of product of pseudo-observables, completing, as already stated, their definition.

-where the coefficients $\varpi_{jk}$, the \emph{dyadic components}, are suitable complex constants.
 The components $\varpi_{jk}$ may be thought, in the finite-dimensional cases, as elements of a matrix that will be called \emph{matrix associated to the pseudo-observable with respect to the dyad basis}.
 On the basis of this interpretation, we will call \emph{diagonal components} the dyadic components of the form $\varpi_{jj}$.

 The concept of matrix associated will be used also in infinite-dimensional spaces, that would be treated as limiting cases of finite-dimensional ones.

 Observe, now, that for a pseudo-observable $P$ it results $P^{\dagger}=P$ if and only if: